Elion-Hitchings Building

-The Elion-Hitchings Building on Cornwallis Road in Research Triangle Park, North Carolina, U.S. was an architecturally significant Brutalist building designed by Paul Rudolph and completed in 1972 as the headquarters for Burroughs Wellcome.
-Part of the original building and a later addition were torn down, and despite opposition, the rest of the building was demolished in January 2021.
+The Elion-Hitchings Building was an architecturally significant brutalist building designed by Paul Rudolph and completed in 1972 as the headquarters for Burroughs Wellcome.
+The building, located on Cornwallis Road in Research Triangle Park, North Carolina, U.S., remained intact along with a later addition until it was demolished in its entirety January 2021, despite opposition.

 Background

 Burroughs Wellcome & Company, founded in 1880 in London, established research and manufacturing facilities in the 1920s in Tuckahoe, New York, which served as the US headquarters until the company moved to Research Triangle Park in North Carolina in 1972.
 Being able to attract Burroughs Wellcome helped establish the significance of RTP as a national center for business.

 When Burroughs Wellcome decided to move its headquarters in 1969, the company selected Paul Rudolph to design its new building, which would serve as both a headquarters and a research facility.